Gisella Perl: I Was a Doctor in Auschwitz

 In June 1948, Perl published her memoir I Was a Doctor in Auschwitz, recounting her experiences as a physician in the camp.
 She described harrowing procedures, including breast surgeries on young women without anesthetics, often using only a knife.
 One chapter recounts Irma Grese—a 19-year-old Aufseherin or warden —observing these operations with evident pleasure.
 Perl wrote that Grese’s “face [was] clear and angelic and her blue eyes the gayest, the most innocent eyes one can imagine.”
 These depictions contributed to the portrayal of Grese during her post-war trial, which resulted in her execution.

 Perl’s memoir was one of at least eight Holocaust accounts by female survivors, corroborated by other testimonies.
 Olga Lengyel, another Hungarian Jewish inmate and surgical assistant, described similar experiences with Grese in her 1947 book, Five Chimneys, the first Holocaust memoir by a woman to be published in English.
 Historian Andrea Rudorff has disputed some of Perl's testimony, arguing that Perl did not work in Mengele's lab.

 Personal life and death

-Perl was later reunited with her daughter, Gabriella Krauss Blattman, whom she managed to hide during the war.
-In 1979, the two relocated to Herzliya, Israel.
+Perl was reunited with her daughter in 1979, Gabriella Krauss Blattman, who had managed to hide with a non-Jewish family during the war, as the two relocated to Herzliya, Israel.
 Perl died there on December 16, 1988, at the age of 81.